How to Make a Kite Card

 Perfect for Father's Day or for Dad's Birthday.
-This kite card is easy to make and looks great.
+This kite card is easy to make and personalise with colours and words.

 Materials Required: